codekow/G-010S-AP/patches/6BA1896SPLQA42_mod-v5.1/README.md

 This is my best attempt to reverse engineer and trace the steps to rebuild the `6BA1896SPLQA42_MODDED_ver5-1.img` that is floating around.

-The file system permissions on the image above are incorrect.
+NOTE: The file system ownership on the image above is incorrect.

 Running this patch on G-010-P firmware `6BA1896SPLQA42.bin` should reproduce the same outcome.

+You can verify with [6BA1896SPLQA42_MODDED_ver5-1.md5sum](6BA1896SPLQA42_MODDED_ver5-1.md5sum)

 I have cherry picked the binaries from the modded firmware.
 TODO: document how to rebuild them.